vincentlaguna/learn-c-cpp/README.md

 - Started Raspberry Pi projects in C
 - Reverse array through the use of pointers
 - Pointer pass by reference
-- Dynamic memory allocation basics
+- Dynamic memory allocation at runtime basics
 -

 What I have learned in C++: